zippity21/Stardew_Valley_Regression_Mod/README.md

   - Movie Theater
   - Saloon
   - Bathhouse Locker-room
-- Left Shift + F1: Pull down pants and attempt to pee.
-- Left Shift + F2: Pull down pants and attempt to poop.
-- Left Shift + Left Click: Drink when near water source or holding watering can.

 ### In Debug
 - Left Alt + F1: Make more thirsty and hungry